Mother and baby and county home institutions

 Any remains exhumed will be re-interred and given a dignified and respectful burial.

-Work is currently underway to establish an independent Office to lead and manage an intervention (under the Act) at the site of the former Mother and Baby Institution at Tuam, Co Galway.
-Full-scale excavations are expected to begin in early 2023.
+In March 2023, the Office of Director of Authorised Intervention was established to lead and manage an intervention (under the Act) at the site of the former Mother and Baby Institution at Tuam, Co Galway.

 More information